 Modern method of irrigation:

 It is more sophisticated and machine intensive method.
-This method is more efficient than traditional method of irrigation.
+This method is more efficient than the traditional method of irrigation.
 Here rains are no longer the controlling force for irrigation.

 Above, various steps of crop production were mentioned and explained.
 These steps are necessary as they provide a healthy growth to plants.
 In some places, now also, traditional farming methods are practiced while in most of the areas modern farming approaches is found.

-From this discussion, students would be able to realise the importance of producing crops in an efficient manner.
+From this discussion, students would be able to realize the importance of producing crops in an efficient manner.
 However, to reinforce what they have learned, it would be ideal for them to answer some questions like the ones given here- NCERT solutions for crop production and management.